Dividendensteuer in Europa 2024

 Corporate Taxation

-Corporations in Luxembourg are subject to corporate income tax, after which dividends can be paid to shareholders.
-The corporate tax rate is about 17%.
+Corporations in Luxembourg are liable to corporate income tax, after which dividends can be disbursed to the shareholders.
+The corporate tax is about 17%.

 Taxation of Dividends at Source